Help updated October 1st, 2023

 If your saddle (white part) fell out of your bridge (brown wood part) which is extremely common and can happen when turning the guitar upside down, the way to put the saddle back in is with the square notch under the thinner strings.
 This video explains in greater detail: https://youtu.be/q94ylApDWvI

 The saddle should always be loose and fall out when you turn the guitar upside down.
-When the saddle is too tight, they can hang up in the bridge tray and don’t transfer sound to the transducer underneath (on electric models) and the face on pure acoustics.
+When the saddle is too tight it can hang up in the bridge tray and won’t transfer sound to the transducer underneath (on electric models) and the face on pure acoustics.
 Also, when humidity is high the bridge can swell and tighten up around the saddle so again, we like saddles loose.
 If the saddle is really loose, we recommend humidifying the guitar as when woods get dry on the bridge the saddle tray can widen and cause the saddle to actually lean.
 Be sure to maintain at least 55% humidity at all times when storing your guitar.

 Bridge